Washington Park station (TriMet)

-The station opened in September 1998 as part of the Westside MAX extension to downtown Hillsboro.
-Connections include TriMet bus route 63–Washington Park/Arlington Heights and a free seasonal shuttle.
+Washington Park station opened in September 1998 as part of the Westside MAX extension to Beaverton and Hillsboro.
+It serves its namesake park with head houses located in a plaza surrounded by the Hoyt Arboretum, Oregon Vietnam Veterans Memorial, Oregon Zoo, and World Forestry Center.
 Various hiking trails, some a part of Portland's 40-Mile Loop, connect the station to other parts of Washington Park, including the International Rose Test Garden and the Portland Japanese Garden.